Ducdata1808/music-streaming-data-pipeline/README.md

 This approach runs all infrastructure services (Kafka, MinIO, Spark, ClickHouse, Airflow) inside Docker, while EventSim is run manually from your local machine to push data into the Dockerized Kafka.

-> **Why run EventSim manually?** EventSim uses an old Kafka client library that is incompatible with modern Kafka (3.x).
-The workaround is to pipe its output through the local `kafka-console-producer.sh` tool, which only works correctly when run on the host machine.

 ### Prerequisites
 - Docker Desktop is running
 - All scripts have execution permission: `chmod +x ~/eventsim_project/scripts/*.sh`